Transnistria: it’s the smallest country in the world.

 Transnistria is a slither of land between the Dniester river and the Ukrainian border.
 During the 45 years of communist rule, it was a province of Moldova; it was populated by ethnic Russians; the Russian language was spoken and the Cyrillic script was used.
 Outside of Transnistria however, the Moldovan language was used; closely related to Romanian it used the Roman alphabet.

 In 1989, when the Russian dominated Soviet Communist system collapsed, ethnic and linguistic tensions erupted – as they did in other parts of Europe, especially in the former Yugoslavia.
 In Moldova, there was a push to join Romania (and the E.U.).
 The Russian language population of Transnistria became increasingly alarmed.
 A 1989 law which made Moldovan the official language led to war.
 Russia backed Transnistria which proclaimed its independence from Moldova and turned to Russia for support.
-A short war ensued; Moldova was unable to defeat tiny Transnistria.
-A ceasefire was signed in 1992 and the world’s smallest nation was born: complete with its currency, constitution, parliament, flag and anthem.
+A short war ensued; hardly surprisingly, Moldova was unable to defeat the Russian backed Transnistria.
+A ceasefire was signed in 1992 and the world’s smallest nation was born: a Russian colony, complete with its currency, constitution, parliament, flag and anthem.

-A short guide to finding the world’s smallest nation –
+A short guide to Russia’s colony and the world’s smallest nation –

 The border between tiny Moldova and miniscule Transnistria